SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Metabolic and Toxic Diseases_Baker.md

 	7. we see a **bat shaped dark triangular shadow on the pons, indicatioon of lack of myelination**
 	8. ![[Screenshot 2025-11-03 at 10.26.40 PM.png]]
 5. polyneuropathy can be caused by this too
-6. b12 def = subactue combined degeneration
+6. b12 def = subacute combined degeneration
 	1. only this will cause cns issues
 	2. malaborsption of cobalamin due to either stomach or term ileum issues where IF release and B12 absorption is jacked up
-	3. symmetrical prog lower extremity paresthesias. +weakness which begins distal -> proxmal
+	3. symmetrical prog lower extremity paresthesias. +weakness which begins distal -> proximal
 	4. not sure why spinal cord degen but there is... **spasticity loss of postural sensation (unsteady gait)**, and spastic paraplegia, contractures, ataxia
-	5. the white matter of the SC will be degenerated - **usually involving th e posterior sensory and lateral motor columns .... **
+	5. the white matter of the SC will be degenerated - **usually involving the posterior sensory and lateral motor columns .... **
 		1. early demyelination with later axon loss + gliosis
-	6. not rlly demyelinatioon process, but demyelination is secondary to this degeneration
+	6. not rlly demyelination process, but demyelination is secondary to this degeneration

 neuropath with acquired metabolic dz
-1. diabetic hypoglycemic encephalopahty
+1. diabetic hypoglycemic encephalopathy
 	1. insulin od!!!
 	2. neurons need constant glucose
 	3. too much exogenous insulin - OD
 	4. as little as 1-2 hrs **without glucose = brain dmg !!!**